jonaestrella05/AutoML-for-Text-Classification-Creating-Ensembles-of-Classifiers-through-Evolutionary-HHs/README.md

 # Files
 D_tr_meta-features_train_part.txt is the file with the meta-features of the genetic group D_tr.

-D_ts_meta-features_train_part.txt is the file with the meta-features of the genetic group D_ts.
+D_ts_meta-features_train_part.txt is the file with the meta-features of the genetic group D_tst.